anthonysharpy/theta-surface/readme.md

 - Fitting can be slow.
 I think there are still optimisations to be made here.
 An obvious one would be making it multi-threaded.
 - Poor-quality data (e.g. options with weird prices) is not removed, which can negatively affect the overall fit.
 - More tests are needed.
 The basic mathematical pieces like the implied volatility calculations have tests, but there is a lack of tests in other places.
 This project already took a long time to put together, and I just don't fancy spending days writing tests for it all.
-Sorry.
 Thankfully though the program is mostly self-testing since it displays most things on the graph, which can be checked manually.